IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/David_Hilbert" target="_blank">David Hilbert</a>

->“I was over the moon when I proved the moonshine conjecture.
+>“I was over the moon when I proved the <a href="https://en.wikipedia.org/wiki/Monstrous_moonshine" target="_blank">moonshine conjecture</a>.
 I sometimes wonder if this is the feeling you get when you take certain drugs.
 I don't actually know, as I have not tested this theory of mine.”

 ― <a href="https://en.wikipedia.org/wiki/Richard_Borcherds" target="_blank">Richard Borcherds</a>